StarlaneStudios/vscode-comment-anchors/README.md

 ![Hierarchical Anchors](media/folding.png)

-In order to mark a tag as Region Tag, set the `isRegion` property to `true` in the tags configuration (See configuration section).
+In order to mark a tag as Region Tag, set the `behavior` property to `"region"` in the tags configuration (See configuration section).

 A default region tag is provided, called "SECTION"